Check in and registration

 Sharing the code of conduct and safe space policy

-When jammers check in to the event, it is an ideal time to share the GGJ Code of Conduct, and any addtional safe space policies you may have in place for your event.
+When jammers check in to the event, it is an ideal time to share the GGJ Code of Conduct, and any additional safe space policies you may have in place for your event.
 See our section on Jammer Behaviour for more details about this.
 It is also a good time to make people aware of the GGJ reporting procedure at the same time.

 Other things to consider for your registration desk